 What do you mean you don’t know?
 You just nodded your head when you said you love referrals, didn’t you?Therefore, you should know the answers to these questions.

 When you do, you get even more referrals which make you even happier.
-That is why Referrals are the focus of the Extreme Close Up in Marketing4Solicitors this month.
 They are important to your business.
 Spend more time ensuring that you have a system in place for them and you will get more and more of them.
 Maybe putting into place a proper, watertight referral system could be your core marketing task for the next few days?

 Therefore, unless you completely blow it, they are more likely than not going to become a new client of your law firm.